Great advance in decentralised energy solutions is happening.

 Supporting the increased use of decentralised energy systems

 Vattenfall offers product and service solutions for sustainable and efficient energy production and consumption.
 We offer a variety of decentralised energy solutions in most of our markets, including electric vehicle charging, local power generation such as rooftop solar panels, and heating solutions including heat pumps and storage technologies.
 Vattenfall also offers customised decentralised and integrated energy solutions to property owners.

-We help our customers develop low-carbon buildings, districts and cities and improve the energy performance by providing integrated energy solutions for heating & cooling, decentralised production, storage, EV-charging and energy management.
+We help our customers develop low-carbon buildings, districts, and cities and improve energy performance by providing integrated energy solutions for heating and cooling, decentralised production, storage, electric vehicle charging and energy management.

 In the Netherlands, we offer a market place for energy sharing called Powerpeers.

 Vattenfall is driving the transition to a new energy landscape and supporting greater integration of renewable energy.
 Battery storage systems play a vital part.